Rinthy-AI/gemm/gemm.md

 ## Printing Test Information

-For convenience in testing, we begin by printing out some decently formatted information about the GEMM operation we're about to run.
+For convenience in testing, we begin by printing out some information about the GEMM operation we're about to run.
 We also check that the dimensions of the blocks and grids match the number of elements in the output matrix.
 It's easy to get these wrong because reasoning about all the different loops and dimensions is often difficult.
 This runtime check catches a decent number of errors in this category.

 To allocate memory for our three matrices, we need to know their sizes in bytes.
-We'll compute those values now by finding the number of elements and then multiplying that value by the number of bytes per element.
+We'll compute those values now by finding the number of elements for each matrix and then multiplying that value by the number of bytes per element.
 We also print the dimensions and sizes of the matrices.

 It's useful to know the [arithmetic intensity][arith-intens] of the computation, which is the ratio of the total number of math operations to the